Never miss another recipe... Sign up for our free monthly newsletter today!

 1 tablespoon salt, coarse (kosher or sea)

-1 tablespoon white peppers, freshly ground
+1 tablespoon white pepper, freshly ground

 1 tablespoon oregano, dried, preferably Greek